 The only other thing you'll need to prepare is a vinaigrette salad dressing.
 You eat by plucking the leaves and dipping the fleshy part into the dressing.
 Make sure you have a large plate on the table to dispose of the leaves.
 You might be surprised just how much larger artichoke debris is in relation to the parts you eat.

 Lastly, the most succulent, chunky, edible part is buried deep inside - the artichoke heart.
 Once you've devoured the leaves you'll find a stack of 'hair' hiding the heart below.
-The hair is inedible.
-Rip it out and add it to the mountain of debris you'll now have.
-Once your artichoke is hairless, you'll be left with the heart and the remains of the stem.
+The hairy choke is inedible so take it out using a teaspoon.
+You will then be left with the heart and the remains of the stem.

 Now you can enjoy the deep, soft and subtle flavour of the fleshiest part of this incredible green.
-If that's all a bit too simple for you, try rustling up an artichoke soup, a salad or bang them in the oven and roast them.
+If that's all a bit too simple for you, try some of the below recipes using this versatile vegetable.